We're Miriam and Alec, and our vision is to change the way the world sees and treats CHRONIC pain & LINGERING INJURIES:

 Well, two weeks passed, then four, then eight, and my pain was getting worse, despite trying every possible treatment I could find.

-Not only did I miss out on the entire cycling season, but I was in pain every day during normal activities, like sitting and even lying down.
+Meanwhile, not only did I miss out on the entire cycling season, but I was in pain every day during normal activities, like sitting and even lying down.
 I tried every physical treatment I could find: physical therapists, epidurals, chiropractors, acupuncturists, you name it.
 Nothing was helping - and I was adamant that I did not want surgery at such a young age.

 The pain got so bad that I had to withdraw from college.
 I was left partially bedridden, depressed, on strong painkillers, with suicidal thoughts, unclear whether I was ever going to get better, let alone be able to ride a bike again.
-And a year after my initial pain started, despite my myriad physical treatments, my pain was actually worse.

 And I started to question why.